-CoreMedia has 72 trained and certified implementation partners globally.
+CoreMedia has 72 trained and certified implementation partners globally and more than 28 North American partners.
 CoreMedia’s implementation partner process provides multiple paths for partners to advance and confirm their suitability for implementation projects.
 Their formal partner certification process is an advanced step for more mature partners but is not a requirement to work on CoreMedia projects.
 Certification encompasses three roles: Architect, Management Developer, and Delivery Developer.
 Each role requires participation in the corresponding training sessions and successful completion of the certification test within each discipline.
 Partners can also leverage their project experience to qualify as a Platinum, Gold, or Silver Partner.

 Worldwide Deployments: 302

 - Office Depot

 - Men's Warehouse

 Bettina Fischer, Head of Corporate Online Communications at Henkel

 "CoreMedia quickly won us over.
 It was clear that the system was not the result of a bunch of acquisitions, but was developed organically from a single source.
 I think that helped the implementation of the solution to go so smoothly.
 Thanks to the professional support from CoreMedia during the technical design phase, we always felt well looked after."